 What you invest in for your home workouts depends on what you want to achieve.
 But let’s assume you’re looking for decent overall fitness with some strength and toning for the whole body.

-In this case, if you were going to invest in one piece of equipment, I’d choose a set of dumbbells.
+In this case, if you were going to invest in one piece of equipment, I’d choose a set of dumbbells and a bench.
 They won’t take up a lot of space, and they are relatively affordable.
 But, importantly, they’ll give you everything you need to work your whole body.
 You can strengthen and tone, and you can do HIIT drills for excellent cardio fitness and afterburn.

 If you’re more hardcore, and strong, then you may need a barbell and plates.
 Or, if you can afford it, a combination system.